-- Always lay the wheel down in such a way that the brake discs are not damaged. - Holding the front wheel, withdraw the wheel spindle.
+- Always lay the wheel down in such a way that the brake discs are not damaged. - Hold the front wheel and remove the wheel spindle.
 Take the front wheel out of the fork. - Remove spacers 4.

-15.2 Installing the front wheel 🔌
+15.2 Installing the front wheel 3